I am now providing both face to face and online sessions.

 You have suffered emotional neglect or abuse

 You are experiencing transition, change, loss or moving into a different life stage

 You feel afraid that you are ‘lazy’ or that nothing is worth doing unless it is done perfectly

-Whatever you are facing, please get in touch for a phone consultation to discuss your needs and availability ahead of arranging a session.
+Whatever you are facing, please get in touch for a phone consultation to explore your needs from therapy.